God of Justice, God of Truth

 they maul me and tear me limb from limb

-with no one to rescue or help me.
+with no one to rescue me or even help.

 3 If their charges are true, YHWH my God